saragismondi/saragismondi/README.md

 - 🌐 **Portfolio:** [saragismondi.com](https://saragismondi.com)
 - 📱 **WhatsApp:** +54 9 353 428-4707

-I'm comfortable owning a project end to end and communicating with clients directly in English — from the scoping call to launch and handover.
+I'm comfortable owning a project end-to-end and communicating with clients directly in English, from the scoping call to launch and handover.